cyverse/irods-adm/README.md

 ## Synchronizing data object and file sizes

 The bash script `fix-file-size.sh` can be used to set the sizes of a group of data objects with the sizes of their respective files.

+## Generating a histogram of an SQL query for files size

+The bash script `histgram.sh` can be used to generate a histogram of file sizes.